numbas/editor-docs/source/question/parts/matrixentry.rst

         Display numbers in the correct answer as fractions?
             If this is ticked, then non-integer numbers in the correct answer will be displayed as fractions instead of decimals.

-        Require trailing zeroes?
+        Require trailing zeros?
             This option only applies when a precision restriction is selected.
-If this is ticked, the student must add zeroes to the end of their answer (when appropriate) to make it represent the correct precision.
+If this is ticked, the student must add zeros to the end of their answer (when appropriate) to make it represent the correct precision.
 For example, consider a part whose correct answer is :math:`1.4`, and you want the student's answer to be correct to three decimal places.
-If "Require trailing zeroes?" is ticked, only the answer :math:`1.400` will be marked correct.
+If "Require trailing zeros?" is ticked, only the answer :math:`1.400` will be marked correct.
 If it is not ticked, any of :math:`1.4`, :math:`1.40` or :math:`1.400` will be marked as correct.
-If *too many* zeroes are used, e.g. :math:`1.4000`, the answer is marked as incorrect.
+If *too many* zeros are used, e.g. :math:`1.4000`, the answer is marked as incorrect.